OXID-eSales/developer_documentation/update/eshop_from_53_to_6/modules.rst

 In the table below you can find an overview what steps you can, and at least have to do, to port your module to the OXID eShop version 6.0.
 Every line of the table represents a step or an adaption.
 As you see, there are two columns named "Minimal" and "Full".
-Your absolute to-dos for now are marked as "Minimal" with a "✔".
+Your absolute to-dos for now are marked as "Minimal" with a "x".
 They tell you, that you have to do them in order to end up with a module which works with the OXID eShop version 6.0.
 All to-dos are marked as "Full".
 This tells you, that you are not done after the "Minimal" porting of your module.
 There are more steps to make to be fully aligned with the version 6.0.
 We strongly recommend you to do the "Full" steps now, or as soon as possible.
 We do so, cause